hughjonesd/trading-genetics/README.md

 Data is from UK Biobank and is not publicly available, but you can request it from them.
 We can help with all other data - just get in touch.

+Most of the code for the analyses is either in `_drake.R` or in `trading-genetics.Rmd`.

 To reproduce:

 * make sure you have the required data